Pink fairy armadillo: Burrowing lifestyle

 The armadillo has two massive sets of claws on its front and hind limbs, which help it to dig burrows in compacted soil very quickly.
 The pink fairy armadillo is nicknamed the "sand-swimmer" because it is said that it can "burrow through the ground as fast as a fish can swim in the sea."
 The claws are relatively large for the size of the animal, hindering its ability to walk on a hard surface.

 The arrangement of their hair in the moving bands and the pelvic buckler has been believed to be a biomechanical adaptation.
 This adaptation allows for an enhancement to their digging ability through the sandy soil.

 Along with these unique traits, the pink fairy armadillo has greatly reduced eyes and relies heavily on touch and hearing to navigate.
 It also has a torpedo-shaped body that reduces the amount of drag it may encounter while working in tunnels and a thick, hairless tail that it uses for balance and stability while using its other limbs to dig.

 Etymology

 The genus name comes from Ancient Greek χλαμύς (khlamús), meaning "cloak", and φόρος (phóros), "bearing".
-The specific epithet truncatus means "maimed" in Latin, referring to the species' trincated plates.
+The specific epithet truncatus means "maimed" in Latin, referring to the species' truncated plates.